-The next article on this blog will tell about the era of Balch housing in Wedgwood from 1941 to 1976, and the new kinds of building materials and housing styles which we see as of 2017.
+The next article on this blog will tell about the era of Balch housing in Wedgwood in the 1940s to the 1960s, and the new kinds of building materials and housing styles which we see in the present decade.

 Bungalow Magazine digital collection at Seattle Public Library, includes a map showing the location of houses in Seattle built according to plans in the magazine.
 A Library blog article explains the collection.

 Craftsman Bungalows: 59 Homes from The Craftsman by Gustav Stickley.
 Edited by Alan Weissman.